thevoid12/braincells/docker/docker.md

   - volume
   - network
 ### build context
+- To resolve relative paths inside the Dockerfile

+- To determine what files get sent to Docker during docker build

-The build context is the directory you provide to Docker when running the docker build command.
+- The build context is the directory you provide to Docker when running the docker build command.
 This directory and its contents are available to the Dockerfile during the build process, meaning that when you use COPY, ADD, or similar commands in the Dockerfile, Docker looks for the files relative to the build context.

 eg: When You Run docker build -t godocker:v1 -f ./docker_images/Dockerfile.golang .
 Here’s what’s happening step by step: